twbs/bootstrap/docs/getting-started/accessibility.md

 Bootstrap follows common web standards and—with minimal extra effort—can be used to create sites that are accessible to those using <abbr title="Assistive Technology" class="initialism">AT</abbr>.

+## Component requirements

+Some common HTML elements are always in need for basic accessibility enhancements through `role`s and Aria attributes.
+Below is a list of some of the most frequently used ones.

+{% callout info %}
+**Heads up!** As we go through the alphas, we'll be moving more accessibility notes here with links to specific sections from other areas of the docs.
+{% endcallout %}

+### Button groups

+In order for assistive technologies–such as screen readers–to convey that a series of buttons is grouped, an appropriate `role` attribute needs to be provided.
+For button groups, this would be `role="group"`, while toolbars should have a `role="toolbar"`.

+In addition, groups and toolbars should be given an explicit label, as most assistive technologies will otherwise not announce them, despite the presence of the correct `role` attribute.
+In the examples provided here, we use `aria-label`, but alternatives such as `aria-labelledby` can also be used.

 ## Skip navigation

 If your navigation contains many links and comes before the main content in the DOM, add a `Skip to main content` link before the navigation (for a simple explanation, see this [A11Y Project article on skip navigation links](http://a11yproject.com/posts/skip-nav-links/)).
 Using the `.sr-only` class will visually hide the skip link, and the <code>.sr-only-focusable</code> class will ensure that the link becomes visible once focused (for sighted keyboard users).